scotth-aws/snakemake-pipeline/README.md

 ## Installation
-### This architecture and AWS deployment is guided by a recent blog found [here](https://aws.amazon.com/blogs/architecture/genomics-workflows-part-2-simplify-snakemake-launches/) that elevates Snakemake as a player in Genomics workflows.
+### This architecture and AWS deployment is guided by a recent blog found [here](https://aws.amazon.com/blogs/architecture/genomics-workflows-part-2-simplify-snakemake-launches/) that uses Snakemake in Genomics workflows.
 <br>

 ### **The deployment to AWS requires an AWS account that has the AdministratorAccess managed policy**